Submission Tips for the Canadian Architect Awards

 Can’t decide between multiple projects?
 You can submit more than one entry.

 3. Take a look at some past award winners.

 What does an award-winning project look like?
 The best way to see is by taking a look at our past award winners.
 For the 2017 and 2018 awards, you can download the PDFs of the original submissions to get ideas for your submission.

 For the past few years, we’ve included an option to submit a short video—up to two minutes in length—with your submission.
 Fewer than 10% of submissions have included a video.
-So, if you have the resources to put together a video—which could be as simple as a fly-through of a model—it can help your submission to stand out.
+So, if you have the resources to put together a video—which could be as simple as a fly-through of a model—it can help jurors to understand your submission in greater depth.

 Having the right amount of information is key to award-winning entries.
-What that means will vary from project to project, but generally, it follows the rule of the three little bears: “just right” is not too little, and not too much.
+What that means will vary from project to project.

 Your text should explain your project’s main ideas clearly.
 If it’s a heavily research-based project, it might need a longer text.
 In most cases, a lot can be said with a shorter text and strong images.
 Some of our past awarded entries have been as simple as a set of a six renderings with a few key drawings and a 500-word text.

 Think about how you might present the project in a design crit, and use this as a measure for crafting your entry.